thingsboard/thingsboard.github.io/_includes/docs/user-guide/rpc.md

 #### Usage of Persistent RPC

-To use Persistent RPC, you should add RPC debug terminal widget to your dashboard.
-How to do it you can read [here](/docs/{{docsPrefix}}reference/lwm2m-api/#rpc-commands).
+Add RPC Debug Terminal widget to your dashboard to use the Persistent RPC.
+How to add RPC Debug Terminal and use this widget, you can read [here](/docs/{{docsPrefix}}reference/lwm2m-api/#rpc-commands).
-Then follow the steps to test Persistent RPC and get RPC ID:
+Then, follow these steps to test Persistent RPC and get RPC ID:

 {% include images-gallery.html imageCollection="rpc-test" showListImageTitles="true" %}